Can dogs eat black olives?

 The results, concerns, and considerations are the same for either.

-We often hear, “can dogs eat [fill in the blank],” so we are working on a series of articles to discuss various types of food.
+We often hear, “Can dogs eat [fill in the blank],” so we are working on a series of articles to discuss various types of food.
 Please see our additional articles on the main dog health page.

 Also, for a more informative overview about what your dog should and should not eat, look at our “Can dogs eat…” article, where we cover over 80 food items.